 The steps you take after an accident are not only crucial for your well-being but the potential success of your case.

-First, be sure to call the local police to the accident scene.
+First, be sure to call the local police to the accident scene so they can generate a police report.
 Then, let your insurance company know about the crash—briefly, without admitting fault.

 Be sure to get medical treatment immediately if you have any injuries.
 If you end up with medical bills related to the accident, you'll need to show that your injuries were a direct result of the accident to get compensation.
 Waiting too long to seek care can compromise your claim.